Bloomca/welgo/README.md

 - you can pass a string to the `style` property
 - if you pass an object to the `style` property, you have to use hyphen-case, **not camelCase**!

+## Testing

+For testing, you have two choices.
+You can just use `render` method to render HTML string and search through it by yourself, or you can use [weltest](https://github.com/Bloomca/weltest) library.
+This library provides capabilities to search by components, and wraps your queries in [jsdom](https://github.com/jsdom/jsdom), so you can use regular DOM API.

 ## Limitations

 Components have no lifecycle hooks: there is no real "life" on the server, we get a request, form a reply and send it to the user, done.
 If you want to do anything on the client-side, you should do it in your JavaScript files using query selectors in the browser.
 This library has zero runtime and it is designed to be so.